glotchalotch/Funkin-duet/README.md

 First you need to install Haxe and HaxeFlixel.
 I'm too lazy to write and keep updated with that setup (which is pretty simple).
 The link to that is on the [HaxeFlixel website](https://haxeflixel.com/documentation/getting-started/)

+**MAKE SURE YOU'RE USING HAXE 4.1.5!!!** On 4.0 some required methods are missing and HaxeFlixel doesn't work with 4.2 at this time.

 Other installations you'd need is the additional libraries, a fully updated list will be in `Project.xml` in the project root, but here are the one's I'm using as of writing.

 ```